DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 You finished setup!
 Good for you.
 Now let's do a quick walkthrough of how to use your password vault day-to-day.

 You can manage your passwords either through the browser extension or directly in the app.
 I like the browser extension since it doesn't pull me out of my workflow.

+If the browser extension isn't working, make sure that KeePassXC is open and your vault is unlocked.

 ### Creating a new password